aschombe/aarch64-emulator/README.md

 - [ ] Come up with more things to add

 **Syscall Layer**:
+- openat doesn't consider x3 as of now
+- write maybe should return -1 on write failure instead of 0 count
 - [ ] Expand syscall coverage (see syscalls.txt)

 **Debugger (TUI)**: